clean house

 We learned to negotiate and work out our differences among ourselves without needing an adult to guide us through the dividing and conquering.

-We knew it had to be done, and we found a way to do it so that everyone was happy.
+When we knew it had to be done, we found a way to do it so that everyone was happy.
+You know what?
+It worked.
+‘Amazing the things you learn about life from cleaning your room with your siblings as a child.

 Check out these other great posts!